Amanda Anisimova: 2016–17: ITF Circuit title, WTA Tour debut

-In the middle of 2016, Anisimova received a wildcard into US Open qualifying, her first professional tournament.
-She won her debut match against world No. 124, Verónica Cepede Royg, at the age of 14, then lost in the following round.
+In the middle of 2016, at the age of 14, Anisimova received a wildcard into US Open qualifying.
+In her first professional tournament, she won her debut match against world No. 124, Verónica Cepede Royg, then lost in the following round.

 Following her junior title at the 2017 Copa Gerdau in February, Anisimova stayed in Brazil and played in a 25k event in Curitiba.
 She reached her first final on the pro tour in her first professional main draw.
-A few weeks later, Anisimova was awarded a wildcard into the Miami Open where she lost to Taylor Townsend, in three sets, in her WTA Tour main-draw debut.
+A few weeks later, Anisimova was awarded a wildcard into the Miami Open.
+In her WTA Tour main-draw debut, she lost in the first round to Taylor Townsend, in three sets.

-During the clay-court season, Anisimova won the USTA French Open Wildcard Challenge by reaching back-to-back finals at the 80k event in Indian Harbour Beach and the 60k event in Dothan, Alabama the following week.
-These results also helped her crack the top 300 of the WTA rankings.
-In her major debut, she lost her first-round match at the French Open to Kurumi Nara.
-Nonetheless, she became the youngest player to participate in the main draw since Alizé Cornet in 2005.
+During the clay-court season, Anisimova reached back-to-back finals at the 80k event in Indian Harbour Beach and the 60k event in Dothan, Alabama the following week.
+These results helped her win the USTA French Open Wildcard Challenge and crack the top 300 of the WTA rankings.
+At 15 years old, Anisimova became the youngest player to participate in the French Open main draw since Alizé Cornet in 2005.
+In her major main-draw debut, she lost her first-round match to Kurumi Nara.

 After forgoing the grass-court season, Anisimova continued to play on the ITF Pro Circuit.
-She broke into the top 200 by capturing her first professional title at the 60k event in Sacramento, California towards the end of July while she was still 15 years old.
+She broke into the top 200 by capturing her first professional title at the 60k event in Sacramento, California in late July.